David Fusitu'a: 2018

 Following a breakout performance for Tonga in the World Cup, in 2018 Fusitu'a produced the finest NRL season of his career to date with the Warriors.
 He appeared in 23 games and scored 23 tries, (including two hat-tricks and five doubles), finishing as the NRL's top tryscorer for 2018.
 The Warriors finished in the top 8 for the first time since 2011, with Fusitu'a scoring a try in their qualifying final loss to Penrith.
 In the annual NRL.com Player's Poll, he earnt 21% of the Best Winger votes, the second highest behind Josh Addo-Carr who polled 27%.
 His meteoric rise was cemented in August when the Warriors signed him to a long-term deal, ensuring he would stay with the club until the end of 2023.

 He was named on the wing again for Tonga in their historic first-ever Test match with the Australian Kangaroos on 20 October 2018, played in front of a sold-out crowd at Mount Smart Stadium, Auckland.

 2019 & 2020

 In the 2019 NRL season, he made 16 appearances and scored five tries as the club missed out on the finals.
 In the 2020 NRL season, Fusitu'a was limited to only seven appearances as the New Zealand Warriors again missed out on the finals.

 2021

 On 18 October, he signed a two-year deal with English side Leeds despite having two years remaining on his contract with the New Zealand Warriors.

 2022

 In round 1 of the 2022 Super League season, he made his club debut for Leeds in their 22-20 loss against Warrington.
+Fusitu'a missed the clubs 2022 Super League Grand Final loss to St Helens due to injury.

+2023

+In round 16 of the 2023 Super League season, Fusitu'a scored two tries as Leeds defeated Huddersfield 54-0.

+He played a total of 17 games for Leeds in the 2023 Super League season and scored ten tries as the club finished 8th on the table and missed the playoffs.

+2024

+Fusitu'a played 12 games for Leeds in the 2024 Super League season as the club finished 8th on the table.